 Begin Drying the Damaged Carpet As Soon As Possible

-Water damaged carpeting can quickly grow mold and become an issue, so as soon as you’ve determined what you’re dealing with – you should proceed with speed.
+Water damaged carpeting can quickly grow mold and become an issue, so as soon as you’ve determined what you’re dealing with, you should proceed with speed.
 To give your carpeting the best chance for being saved, you want to have the carpet completely dry within 48 hours.
+You can pull water out of your carpet with a wet/dry vacuum or a rental carpet cleaning machine.
+Make sure you pick a tool that can cover enough service area with sufficient suction.
+Otherwise, this could be a very long process.

-This isn’t always possible, however.
+Removing water from carpet isn’t always always possible, however.
 You may not know about the water damage until long after it occurred, or you may have trouble trying to get it dry because there was a lot of carpeting or water involved.
 Whatever the case, move as quickly as you can and know when to call in professional help.

 How Do You Dry Wet Carpet?